Open Enrollment for 2021

 Important: You must make any desired Open Enrollment changes within the “Open Enrollment Change” action item in your Workday Inbox (after opening the action item, scroll down to find the table that contains your choices).

-Step 2: Follow Along With an Open Enrollment Guide
+Step 2: Follow Along With the Open Enrollment Guide

 Making your Open Enrollment selections can admittedly be tricky – we are required by the state to use specific language that can often be confusing (sometimes, yes, you have to “elect” in order to “waive”).
-Refer to the following resources while making your selections in Workday:
+We highly recommend following the step-by-step how-to instructions in the Open Enrollment User Guide (link coming November 1!) while making your selections in Workday.

 Step 3: Check Your Work Before Submitting